mdn/content/files/en-us/web/accessibility/aria/roles/progressbar_role/index.md

 ## Best Practices

-If the progressbar is describing the loading progress of a particular region of a page, include the [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) attribute to reference the progressbar status, and set the [`aria-busy`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-busy) attribute to `true` on the region until it is finished loading.
+If the progress bar is describing the loading progress of a particular region of a page, include the [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) attribute to reference the progress bar's status, and set the [`aria-busy`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-busy) attribute to `true` on the region until it is finished loading.

 ### Prefer HTML